- Code MATH1042

 Note: This is an HPO.
 Students who take this option will complete extra work of a more theoretical nature.
 Some of the assignment and exam questions will be replaced by questions requiring deeper conceptual understanding.

-1. An understanding in outline of the history of cosmology, and of contemporary cosmology.
+- demonstrate an understanding in outline of the history of cosmology, and of contemporary cosmology;

-3. An appreciation that many of the theories underlying modern cosmology are contentious.
+- appreciate that many of the theories underlying modern cosmology are contentious;

-4. An understanding of what would be involved in further study in the philosophy of science, and in cosmology.
+- understand what would be involved in further study in philosophy of science, and in cosmology; and

-5. A habit of educated questioning of scientific orthodoxy.
+- make a habit of an educated questioning of scientific orthodoxy.

 The ANU uses Turnitin to enhance student citation and referencing techniques, and to assess assignment submissions as a component of the University's approach to managing Academic Integrity.
 While the use of Turnitin is not mandatory, the ANU highly recommends Turnitin is used by both teaching staff and students.
 For additional information regarding Turnitin please visit the ANU Online website.